y-yagi/minitest-retry/README.md

 end
 ```

-The `on_consistent_failure` callback is executed whan a test consistently fails:
+The `on_consistent_failure` callback is executed when a test consistently fails:
 ```ruby
 Minitest::Retry.on_consistent_failure do |klass, test_name|
   # code omitted